akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     flow create 0 ingress pattern eth / ipv4 / udp / vxlan / eth / ipv4 src is 192.168.0.20 dst is 192.168.0.21 / udp src is 22 dst is 23 / end actions queue index 15 / mark id 1 / end

-2. send matched packets, check the packets are distributed to queue 15 with FDIR matched ID=0x1. send mismatched packets, check the packets are received without FDIR matched ID.
+2. send matched packets, check the packets are distributed to queue 15 with FDIR matched ID=0x1. send unmatched packets, check the packets are received without FDIR matched ID.

 3. verify rules can be listed and destroyed::